arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Lambda.md

 - **Max execution time: 15 mins**
 - Disk capacity in function container (`/tmp`): 512 MB
 - Environment variables: 4 KB

+## Deployment
 - Deployment size
 	- Compressed: 50MB
 	- Uncompressed: 250 MB
+- If you intend to reuse code in more than one Lambda function, consider creating a **Lambda Layer** (a ZIP archive that contains libraries) for the reusable code.
+With layers, you can **use libraries in your function without including them in the deployment package**.
+Layers let you keep your deployment package small, which makes development easier.
+A function can use up to 5 layers at a time.

+## Networking
+- By default, **Lambda functions operate from an AWS-owned VPC** and hence have **access to any public internet** or **public AWS API** (ex. lambda functions can interact with AWS DynamoDB APIs to PutItem)
+- Once a Lambda function is **VPC-enabled**, all network traffic from your function is subject to the routing rules of your VPC/Subnet.
+If your function needs to interact with a public resource, it will need a [[Virtual Private Cloud (VPC)#NAT Gateway|NAT Gateway]].
+You should only enable your functions for VPC access when you need to interact with a private resource located in a private subnet (ex.
+RDS database)

 ## Supported Languages
 -   Node.js (JavaScript)